Jonadelta0986/app-framework/README.md

 ### Steps:

 1. Include the provided library in your web application.
 This can be done adding a script tag inside `<head></head>` tags in the HTML page.
+The library is extremely small ~5.0 KB (minified).
+It should load almost instantly.

 ```html
 <head>